 A low airfare price for Dubrovnik holidays flashed in front of our eyes on a Monday.
-We thought “hey, what are things to do in Dubrovnik, Croatia?
+We thought “hey, what things are to do in Dubrovnik, Croatia?
 We planned to go there at some point… Seems like this low price is a chance to do that…”.

 A couple of hours later, we booked tickets, hotels and started making our plan on the things to do in Dubrovnik for 3 days.
 We had only that much of time since we would then move to Ios island in Greece (stand by for this one).